Leader (character): Fictional character biography

 Born in Boise, Idaho, Samuel Sterns lived in the shadow of his brilliant brother Phillip, and he worked in a menial capacity for a chemical plant where Phillip was employed as a researcher.
 While Sterns was transporting radioactive materials, an explosive accident bombarded him with gamma radiation, which turned his skin green, abnormally enlarged his cranium and brain, and granted him a superhuman intellect that reflected his subconscious desire to be smarter than his brother.

-Calling himself "the Leader", he forms an espionage ring to overthrow the United States federal government, enlisting such spies as the Chameleon to steal its secrets.
-After his men are duly thwarted by the Hulk, the Leader decides to capture the Hulk with a powerful army of androids known as "Humanoids".
+Renaming himself the "Leader", he forms an espionage ring to overthrow the United States federal government and enlists the Chameleon to steal high-level secrets.
+After his plans are duly thwarted by the Hulk, the Leader takes an interest in the Hulk's abilities and captures him with a new invention, the android "Humanoids".
 However, the Hulk breaks free and destroys the Leader's laboratory, forcing his retreat.
-Impressed by the Hulk's strength, the Leader later convinces him to steal the Watcher's "Ultimate Machine", a device containing all the knowledge in the universe.
-After obtaining the device and visualizing its contents, the Leader apparently dies of shock.
+The Leader then switches tactics by manipulating the Hulk into helping him steal the Watcher's "Ultimate Machine", a device containing all knowledge in the universe.
+After obtaining the device and visualizing its contents, the Leader apparently dies of shock, with even his enhanced brain unable to comprehend the knowledge that the Ultimate Machine contains.

-One of the Leader's Humanoids specifically programmed to bring him back to life in the event of his death resurrects him with his Revivo-Beam, and he resurfaces after months of hiding to engage in a number of plots against the Hulk, including an alliance with General Ross.
-He also interrupts the wedding of Bruce Banner (the Hulk's alter ego) and Betty Ross by shooting Banner with a ray which restores the Hulk to his savage state, gamma-irradiates Manhattan's water supply to transform its inhabitants into loyal servants, and clashes with the Hulk and the Avengers twice.
+The Leader is later resurrected by a Humanoid designed specifically to do so.
+Months later, he resurfaces to engage in a number of plots against the Hulk, including an alliance with General Ross.
+He also attempts to steal the U.S. Army's Tripod Observation Module (TOM), nicknamed the Murder Module and then, with the help of the Rhino, interrupts the wedding of Bruce Banner (the Hulk's alter ego) and Betty Ross by shooting Banner with a ray which restores the Hulk to his savage state, gamma-irradiates Manhattan's water supply to transform its inhabitants into loyal servants, and clashes with the Hulk and the Avengers twice.
 Eventually, the Leader's mutation destabilizes and he reverts to the form of Samuel Sterns.
 He convinces the Gray Hulk to transfer the gamma radiation from the recently Hulk-like Rick Jones into himself, and the Leader is restored with a new appearance and a psychic link to Rick.
-The Leader subsequently detonates a gamma bomb in a small town, Middletown, Arizona, killing over 5,000 people.
-The few, now enhanced, survivors provide him with valuable research subjects and a group of superhuman enforcers called the Riot Squad.
-With their help, he builds a self-sufficient society called Freehold in the Arctic, populated with civilians dying from radiation poisoning.
+The Leader subsequently detonates a gamma bomb in a small Arizona town, killing over 5,000 people.
+The survivors, now enhanced, provide him with valuable research subjects and a group of superhuman enforcers called the Riot Squad.
+With their help, he builds a self-sufficient society called "Freehold" in Alberta, populated with civilians dying from radiation poisoning.
 When the Leader's brother Philip Sterns becomes the Madman, the Leader deems him a threat and sends the Hulk to eliminate him.